Impala¶

 Ibis has functions that wrap many of the DDL commands for Impala table metadata.

-Detailed table metadata: DESCRIBE FORMATTED
+Detailed table metadata: DESCRIBE FORMATTED¶

-To get a handy wrangled version of DESCRIBE FORMATTED
+To get a handy wrangled version of DESCRIBE FORMATTED use the

-metadata
+metadata method.

 metadata()